How to Deal With Debt Collectors (When You Just Can’t Pay)

 Notably, the FDCPA limits when and how a debt collector contacts you.
 Under FDCPA, a debt collector can’t call you up before 8 a.m. or after 9 p.m. unless you tell them it’s okay to do so.

-Similarly, a debt collector can’t try to contact you at work unless you tell them that’s fine.
+Similarly, a debt collector can’t try to contact you at work unless you permit them.

 The law prevents collectors from telling others about your debt, except for your spouse and your attorney (if you have one and have given the okay).
 That means a debt collector can’t threaten to tell your boss about your debt or threaten to tell your friends and neighbors.